The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Crak (signed) is estimated to be worth between £12,500 and £19,000.
-This lithograph print, created in 1963, has shown consistent value growth, with an average annual growth rate of 3%.
-This work has an auction history of 36 total sales since its entry to the market in September 2007.
-In the last 12 months, the average selling price was £12,525, across 3 total sales.
-Over the past five years, the hammer price has varied from £8,986 in June 2025 to £22,067 in November 2022.
-The average annual growth rate of this work is 3%.
+The value of Roy Lichtenstein’s Crak (signed) is estimated to be worth between £13,000 and £19,000.
+This lithograph print, created in 1963, has shown consistent value growth, with an average annual growth rate of 16%.
+This work has an impressive auction history, having been sold 36 times at auction since its initial sale on 19th September 2007.
+Over the past 12 months, the average selling price was £12,402, across 3 total sales.
+In the last five years, the hammer price has varied from £8,844 in June 2025 to £22,067 in November 2022.
 The edition size of this artwork is limited to 300.

 Meaning & Analysis